dalikewara/ayapingping-go/README.md

 Configuration setup used by your project.

 - In this package, you put any functions to set up constants, env variables, messages or anything about configurations
+- For constant `const` configuration, you may use the variable directly from anywhere

 ### src/adapter